zikula/core/UPGRADE-1.3.7.md

 Argument order does not matter.

-You canalso get the request object using this:
+You can also get the request object using this:

 ```php
 public function fooAction(Request $request)